View All Books in the Exhibition

 Gift of the Burndy Library

-From the Influence : Influencing Design section of the exhibition
+From the Influence : Influencing_Design section of the exhibition

 De Humani Corporis Fabrica